Interstate 55 in Tennessee: Route description

 I-55 is maintained by the Tennessee Department of Transportation (TDOT), along with all other Interstate, U.S., and state highways in Tennessee.
-In 2023, annual average daily traffic (AADT) volumes ranged from 113,713 vehicles per day between U.S. Route 51 (US 51) and I-240 and 59,207 vehicles per day between McLemore Avenue and Crump Boulevard/Riverside Drive.
+In 2025, annual average daily traffic (AADT) volumes ranged from 110,615 vehicles per day between U.S. Route 51 (US 51) and I-240 and 36,764 vehicles per day at the Arkansas state line.

 I-55 enters Tennessee from Southaven, Mississippi, in the Whitehaven neighborhood of southwestern Memphis, with the northern ramps from the northernmost Mississippi exit extending into Tennessee.
 Traveling in a direct north-south alignment, this stretch of the freeway carries eight lanes, with the leftmost lanes serving as high-occupancy vehicle (HOV) lanes during rush hour.
 The first interchange is with State Route 175 (SR 175, Shelby Drive).
 The Interstate then passes west of the Memphis International Airport, the second-busiest cargo airport in the world, and shifts to the northwest, where the northbound Tennessee Welcome Center is located.
 A short distance later is a complex interchange with Brooks Road and US 51 (Elvis Presley Boulevard) near Graceland, the home of Elvis Presley.
 Gradually turning north, the HOV restrictions terminate and the Interstate crosses Nonconnah Creek before reaching a two-level cloverstack interchange with Interstate 240.
 Here, a pair of ramps carry I-55's traffic through the interchange into an east-west alignment, and I-240 shifts from a north-south alignment heading from Downtown and Midtown Memphis to an east-west direction through the southern neighborhoods of the city.

 Carrying between four and six lanes for its remaining length in Tennessee, I-55 first crosses a series of railroads serving an industrial area to the north, and has a three-level cloverstack interchange with US 61 (Third Street).
 Passing to the north of a levee, the freeway then gradually turns to the north, where it crosses another railroad before reaching a single-point urban interchange (SPUI) with Mallory Avenue adjacent to an oil refinery operated by Valero Energy.
 Passing west of the Riverside neighborhood, the Interstate has an interchange with South Parkway, part of the historic Memphis Parkway System before reaching an interchange with McLemore Avenue near the eastern end of the President's Island peninsula on the Mississippi River and crossing another railroad.
 Traveling northeastward for a brief distance, the Interstate reaches a complex interchange with US 61/64/70/78/79 (Crump Boulevard) and Riverside Drive, where it begins a concurrency with these U.S. routes.
 Here, the freeway turns directly westward, with a pair of flyover bridges carrying I-55 traffic through the interchange, and the ramps connect to the surface streets via a large roundabout.
 The freeway then turns slightly northwest and crosses the Mississippi River on the Memphis & Arkansas Bridge, where it enters Arkansas.